davidr9708/Alone-Survival-Analysis/README.md

 The Log-rank test tell shows a p-value of 0.96, it means there's not enough evidence to assure seasons with the highest viewership have a different survival rate to the group with the lowest viewership in their previous seson.

 ## 5. Relevance
 In this case, negative results are equal important to positive results.
 The results shows that there's not evidence to say the show is fake due to its survival rates didn't show a changed based on the the previous season viewership.
-However, I didn't measure other variables that are also reated to the decision made for the show,additionaly, I assumed the survival rates
+However, I didn't measure other variables that are also reated to the decision made for the show.